Why Follow Up on Overdue Invoices?

 Phone Call Best Practices

-- Call during business hours
+- Call during business hours, respect the client's schedule

 Assume Good Intent